-No: Name/Location Scope
+No o: Name/Location Scope

-s 1 Generation of electric energy from: thermal energy (gaseous and liquid fuels).
+1 1 Central Costanera S.A.
+Generation of electric energy from: thermal energy (gaseous and liquid fuels).

 Av.
 España 3301

 Ciudad Autónoma de Buenos Aires

 Integrated Management System with ISO Certifications

 Our management has put an integrated management system ("IMS") in place for its electric power and steam generation plants in order to meet the needs and requirements of our internal policies and goals, as well as the needs and requirements of our clients, the applicable laws and regulations and ISO standards, namely, ISO 9001/2015 (quality), ISO 14001/2015 (environment) and ISO 45001/2018 (Occupational health and safety Assessment Series.
 Our IMS is certified by renowned international entities and audited from time to time, as required by the aforementioned standards.